Daniel Langre

 Daniel Langre (born 7 March 1981) is a Mexican former professional tennis player.

 Born and raised in Mexico City, Langre was national junior champion in multiple age groups and as a doubles player was a world number six ITF Junior.
 He played collegiate tennis for the USC Trojans and was a member of the 2002 NCAA Division I championship team.
-On the professional tour, he won one singles and three doubles titles at ITF Futures level.
-In 2004, he represented Mexico in a Davis Cup tie against Jamaica, winning both his singles and doubles rubber.
+On the professional tour, he won one singles and three doubles titles at the ITF Futures level.
+In 2004, he represented Mexico in a Davis Cup tie against Jamaica, winning both his singles and doubles rubbers.
 He made the doubles semi-finals of a 2005 Challenger in Mexico City with his 37-year-old coach Leonardo Lavalle.